Heechem/Tic_Tac_Toe/Readme.md

 Winning function implemented.
 tie logic implemented with a partial UI .
-Winner logic added and display of the winner and tie added also
+Winner logic added and display of the winner and tie added also Restart button implemented
+Responsviness added to the UI